If you are planning a solo trip to Kashmir or Srinagar in particular, you need to read this travel blog.

 Other than my experiences, I have also shared some useful practical information too.
-This includes travel tips like how to travel from Delhi to Srinagar, where to stay there, what is the best time to travel, top places to see in Srinagar and so on and so forth.
+This includes travel tips like how to travel from Delhi to Srinagar, where to stay there, what is the best time to travel, the top places to see in Srinagar and so on and so forth.
 But before we get into the details, let’s talk about my personal travel experience.

-If you are not interested in reading my experience on a solo trip to Kashmir, scroll down to a heading that says How To Travel from Delhi to Srinagar.
+If you are not interested in reading about my experience on a solo trip to Kashmir, scroll down to a heading that says How To Travel from Delhi to Srinagar.
 From there, and further below to the end of this travel blog, you will find useful tips.